WEST VIRGINIA STATE POLICE

 FORENSIC LABORATORY

-The West Virginia State Police Forensic Laboratory is an accredited, full service laboratory that performs specialized examinations on evidence that is collected during criminal investigations.
-Services are provided free of charge to all law enforcement entities operating within the 55 counties of West Virginia.
+The West Virginia State Police Forensic Laboratory is a full-service laboratory that performs specialized examinations on evidence collected during criminal investigations.
+Many sections/services of the laboratory are ISO/IEC 17025:2017 accredited for testing by ANSI National Accreditation Board (ANAB).
+The Breath Alcohol Section of the laboratory is ISO/IEC 17025:2017 accredited for calibration by ANAB.
+See Forms and Links for current accreditation certificates and scopes of accreditation.
+Forensic testing is provided as a free service to all law enforcement entities operating within the 55 counties of West Virginia.

 Laboratory Philosophy Statements